hortonworks/cloudbreak/authorization-common/README.md

 There are some controller class which used to give service informations (info page, swagger, client version, etc.) and also some APIs used internally only.

 If every method of a controller class used internally only, you only need to annotate the class with `@InternalOnly` and every method will be restricted for internal actor.

+**Be aware: if your API is internal only, then you have to make sure that every method (which is internal only) can be called with CRN parameter and annotated correctly as described in `Internal calls` chapter or somehow you added account id to your method and it is used in lower layers like service layer.**

 Same applies for API's methods which can called without authorization, in that case you need to annotate the class only with `@DisabledCheckPermissions`.